-Here a puppy sits for his favorite toy Puppy waiting for the next command
+Here a puppy sits for his favorite toy - Puppy waiting for the next cue

 Disclaimer: Information on this page is not to replace taking your puppy to a reward based training class after he's had his second shot.
 This is just some info to get you started at home and as you raise the puppy in day to day life.

 The biggest thing I want to convey is it's never too early to start training your Aussie.
 This is a smart breed and they will form bad habits if left to their own devices.
 Keeping those sharp minds busy is a great way to build a bond, and help you raise the dog of your dreams.
 I also strongly recommend using positive training methods such as clicker training, or other reward based training.
 I am very against force based training as it undermines the trust you are trying to build.
 Dogs learn better when they aren't afraid of making a mistake and getting a harsh correction.
 You can permanently damage your dog by using overly harsh methods, including yanking them around on a choke chain.
 I also avoid trainers who are afraid to use food.
 I compare it to a person on a job.
 Would you go to work each week if your boss only gave you verbal praise or a pat on the back?
 Or worse yet, if he demanded you to work for these "rewards" and if you didn't perform properly, you got a hard yank by the tie?
 Wouldn't you much rather have a paycheck of value (which to a dog can be food, a quick game of tug or other fun game, or other high value items)?
 It's been proven over and over again that dogs and other animals (and people) learn better when they aren't always worried about a correction.

 There are many good resources to learn about positive training methods.
 You can order books on line from websites such as Dogwise (see link below.)
 Some authors I would recommend are Pat Miller, Karen Pryor, Jean Donaldson and others.
 Many cities have trainers who offer clicker classes or other fun, reward based training classes.

 HOW DOGS LEARN